vitessio/website/content/en/docs/21.0/reference/programs/vtctld/_index.md

       --file_backup_storage_root string                                  Root directory for the file backup storage.
       --gcs_backup_storage_bucket string                                 Google Cloud Storage bucket to use for backups.
       --gcs_backup_storage_root string                                   Root prefix for all backup-related object names.
+      --grpc-dial-concurrency-limit int                                  Maximum concurrency of grpc dial operations.
+This should be less than the golang max thread limit of 10000. (default 1024)
       --grpc_auth_mode string                                            Which auth plugin implementation to use (eg: static) --grpc_auth_mtls_allowed_substrings string                         List of substrings of at least one of the client certificate names (separated by colon).
       --grpc_auth_static_client_creds string                             When using grpc_static_auth in the server, this file provides the credentials to use to authenticate with server.